 Though, as convenient it may be, when one contrasts lively, in-person class dialogues with computer-mediated discussions, it may seem that asynchronous communication is lacking.
 After all, how does one expect classmates to build camaraderie while staring at computer screens?

 Surprisingly, there’s a significant amount of research supporting the idea that asynchronous communication is beneficial in helping online students build meaningful online learning communities.
-A recent study examining the use of discussion boards in online courses found that as the semester progressed, not only did student interaction increase, but that students also started addressing their peers by name and that students were progressively willing to share personal and/or professional experiences with their peers.
+A recent study examining the use of discussion boards in online courses found that as the semester progressed, not only did student interaction increase but that students also started addressing their peers by name and that students were progressively willing to share personal and/or professional experiences with their peers.

-Scholars refer to the connectedness one feels toward his or her classmates as social presence.
+Scholars refer to the connectedness one feels toward his or her classmates as a social presence.
 It’s been defined as “the ability of learners to project themselves socially and affectively into a community of inquiry” or “a measure of the feeling of community that a learner experiences in an online environment.”

 From my own college experience, I can remember sitting in the middle of a large lecture hall with hundreds of other students, yet feeling somewhat isolated.
 Not in the physical sense, of course, but rather socially.
 Interaction usually consisted of a quick hello and goodbye with the neighbor who happened to be sitting next to me that day.

 While it is true that online learners do spend more time physically separated from their classmates than their brick-and-mortar counterparts, many are able to develop strong learning communities through the use of online communication tools.

 Another study found that classroom blogs provided an effective way to overcome feelings of frustration and isolation by providing an engaging and interactive forum for students that supported the emergence of individual voices in a distance-learning environment.
 All of the students who participated in the study reported having positive experiences with using blogs and most believed that it reduced feelings of isolation.